mdbraber/radiobar/README.md

 ## Credits

 This is a fork of RadioBar built by [wass3r](https://github.com/wass3r/RadioBar/) (David May).
-All credits for the intial concept goes to him!
+All credits for the intial concept go to him!

 ## License
 MIT